meron-401n14/lab-26/README.md

 * `MONGODB_URI` - URL to the running mongo instance/db

 #### Running the app
+* to run the app we need to first run 'json-server public/db.json --port 8000' as it is my API from which data has been fetch
 * `npm start`
 * Endpoint: `/foo/bar/`
   * Returns a JSON object with abc in it.